thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 To ensure the absence of any resource leakage or performance degradation over time, the test was executed for a duration of one hour, allowing for thorough observation and analysis.

 With a rate of 3M messages published per second, including warm-up messages, a total of 11,400M messages were processed throughout the test, resulting in an impressive incoming and outgoing throughput of approximately 1TB.
-This substantial volume of data showcases the scalability and handling capabilities of the MQTT broker.
+This substantial volume of data showcases the scalability and handling capabilities of TBMQ.
 To maintain a high level of reliability and message delivery assurance, an MQTT Quality of Service (QoS) level of **1**, specifically `AT_LEAST_ONCE`, was employed for both the publishers and subscribers.
 This QoS level ensures that messages are guaranteed to be delivered at least once, ensuring data integrity and consistency.